 The Gallogly College of Engineering at OU is committed to recruiting and graduating students who will be among the most sought-after engineering graduates in the country.
 OU Engineering faculty and staff promote Oklahoma's economy through research, instruction and public service, and technology transfer.
-As the largest engineering program in the Sooner state with 3,200 undergraduate students, nearly 500 graduate students and a 115-member faculty, we are striving to provide the best engineering education available in higher education today.
+As the largest engineering program in the Sooner state with 3,655 undergraduate students, 618 graduate students and a 115-member faculty, we are striving to provide the best engineering education available in higher education today.

 The 2014-2018 Strategic Plan defines the Gallogly College of Engineering's mission, goals and initiatives.
 Click on the image above to view the 28 page document in an online viewer or download the PDF below.